-The value of the internal [[Prototype]] property of the Object prototype object is null, the value of the internal [[Class]] property is "Object", and the value of the internal [[Extensible]] property is true.
+The value of the internal [[Prototype]] property of the Object prototype object is null and the value of the internal [[Class]] property is "Object".

 15.2.4.1 Object.prototype.constructor

 The initial value of Object.prototype.constructor is the built-in Object constructor.